East Almer Lodge is a Grade II listed building in the Dorset local planning authority area, England. First listed on 18 March 1955. Gateway.

 Description

-STURMINSTER MARSHALL SY 99 NW CHARBOROUGH PARK 9/58 East Almer Lodge 18.3.55 - II A gateway, incorporating a lodge. c1840.
-Stucco.
-A classical design, with a tall arch flanked by plain wide pilasters, having simple mouldings to cornice and architrave, and a deep frieze containing a stone panel; at the top is a pediment filled with an armorial relief.
-The bold impost moulding continues at each side as the cornice to flanking single-storeyed pavilions (the lodge) which end in pilasters, each with a central window (blocked on the north elevation).
-Within the arch, there is a niche above a doorway.
-A small service wing, with a slate roof, extends at the west side.
-There are ornamental wrought iron gates.
-The panel on the road front (facing north) is inscribed "This Road from Wimborne to Dorchester was projected and completed through the instrumentality of J S W SAWBRIDGE ERLE DRAX Esq MP in the Years 1811 and 1812".
-The panel on the south side has a worn inscription, referring to the closure of the road by order of the Magistrates in 1811.
-RCHM
+East Almer Lodge is a gateway and lodge built around 1840, designed in a classical style and constructed from stucco.
+It features a tall arch that is flanked by plain wide pilasters, with simple mouldings on the cornice and architrave, and a deep frieze that includes a stone panel.
+At the top of the arch is a pediment adorned with an armorial relief.
+The bold impost moulding continues as the cornice for the single-storeyed pavilions that make up the lodge, which end in pilasters, each containing a central window (blocked on the north elevation).
+Inside the arch, there is a niche above a doorway.
+A small service wing with a slate roof extends from the west side.
+The gateway is complemented by ornamental wrought iron gates.
+The panel on the north-facing road front is inscribed with "This Road from Wimborne to Dorchester was projected and completed through the instrumentality of J S W SAWBRIDGE ERLE DRAX Esq MP in the Years 1811 and 1812."
+The panel on the south side bears a worn inscription regarding the closure of the road by order of the Magistrates in 1811.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.